baskuit/pinyon/readme.md

-# What is This
+# Pinyon

-Pinyon is a highly extensible and heavily abstracted library for applying search and solving algorithms for perfect-info, simultaneous move, stochastic games.
+Pinyon is a high performance and general purpose library for research and development of search and solving algorithms for perfect-info, simultaneous move, stochastic games.
+The library unifies a collection of environments, models, and algorithms with a consistent interface that is designed to make working with library as simple as possible for new C++ developers.
+It is intended for game enthusiasts first and developers second.
+The documentation does not assume advanced knowledge of C++ or Libtorch.

 ## Intended Use

-This library is really attempt at reconciling two disparate realities
+This library is really attempt at reconciling two disparate realities:

-* Pokemon is the highest grossing intellectual property of all time with over 20 years of competitve play in officially sanctioned and community organized formats.
+* Pokemon is the highest grossing intellectual property of all time with over 20 years of competitive play in officially sanctioned and community organized formats.

 * There are no agents that have been shown to be as strong as the best human players.
 In fact, most of the milestone developments of machine learning in other domains: (situational) tactical superiority, sound analysis, and computationally feasible search, have yet to be replicated here.